Business Deductions for Charitable Contributions

 Sole proprietors file business taxes on their Schedule C of IRS Form 1040.
 This means your business cannot deduct charitable contributions because individuals can only deduct contributions on Schedule A. In order to take a deduction, you must be able to itemize deductions.
 The IRS views this as a personal expense paid using business funds.
 The same would apply for a single-member LLC, as a single-member limited liability company would file taxes as a sole proprietorship.

 Partnerships are unique because a partnership doesn't pay income tax itself.
 All income and expenses, including deductions for charitable contributions, are passed along to the individual partners who report them on their Schedule K-1 each tax year.
 If a partnership makes any charitable contributions, each partner will take a percentage share of the deduction on their personal tax returns.
 Remember that any donation of cash or property reduces the value of the partnership and therefore each donating partner must reduce their partnership interest by the donation value.

 Because corporations are separate entities, they can make charitable contributions on their own behalf and take the applicable deductions for these contributions.
 They would be included on the corporation's form IRS Form 1120.
 S corporations operate like a partnership.
 Shareholders receive Schedule K-1 that show their portion of any charitable contributions made by the corporation.

 If you need help with determining business deductions for charitable contributions, you can post your legal need on UpCounsel's marketplace.
 UpCounsel only accepts the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.